blacklanternsecurity/TREVORspray/README.md

-# TREVORspray
+# TREVORspray 2.0
-TREVORspray is a featureful Microsoft 365 password sprayer based on [MSOLSpray](https://github.com/dafthack/MSOLSpray)
+TREVORspray is a modular password sprayer with threading, SSH proxying, loot modules, and more!

 By [@thetechr0mancer](https://twitter.com/thetechr0mancer)

 ![trevorspray](https://user-images.githubusercontent.com/20261699/92338226-e366d680-f07c-11ea-8664-7b320783dc98.png)

 ## Features
+- Supported modules:
+  - `msol` (Office 365)
+  - `anyconnect` (Cisco VPN)
+  - See below for how to create your own
 - Tells you the status of each account: if it exists, is locked, has MFA enabled, etc.
 - Automatic cancel/resume (remembers already-tried user/pass combos in `~/.trevorspray/tried_logins.txt`)
-- Round-robin proxy through multiple IPs using only vanilla `--ssh`
+- Round-robin proxy through multiple IPs with `--ssh`
 - Automatic infinite reconnect/retry if a proxy goes down (or if you lose internet)
-- Spoofs `User-Agent` and `client_id` to look like legitimate auth traffic
+- Spoofs `User-Agent` and other signatures to look like legitimate auth traffic
 - Logs everything to `~/.trevorspray/trevorspray.log`
 - Saves valid usernames to `~/.trevorspray/valid_usernames.txt`
-- Optional `--delay` between request to bypass M$ lockout countermeasures
+- Optional `--delay` and `--jitter` between request to bypass lockout countermeasures

 ## Installation:
 ```